FirebaseExtended/firepad/docs/index.md

 <a name="getting_started_with_ace"> </a>

 ## Getting Started with Ace
-To use [Ace](http://ace.c9.io/) as the underlying code editor, follow the steps below.
+To use <a href="http://ace.c9.io/">Ace</a> as the underlying code editor, follow the steps below.
 Note that you cannot use Firepad with Ace for rich-text editing, go to [Getting Started](#getting_started) instead.